 Reference the Flu and Colds page to learn more about the symptoms you are experiencing.

-Stomach flu (not influenza which is a respiratory illness) is going around in our schools.
+Stomach flu (not influenza which is a respiratory illness) is a gastrointestinal illness.
 Students have stomach aches, vomiting, diarrhea, slight fevers and fatigue.
 Students should stay home for at least 24 hours after the symptoms have stopped.
 Stomach flu is spread easily from person to person, so it is important to stay home while sick.
 It lasts anywhere from 1 to 2 days depending on the individual and the severity of the symptoms.
 If it lasts longer than that and you are concerned about your child's health, contact your health care provider.
 Prevent the stomach flu by washing your hands frequently as it is spread by touching contaminated items.
 Prevent dehydration by offering small amounts of liquids frequently.
 Offer nutritious bland foods when vomiting or diarrhea has stopped and slowly work up to regular foods.
-If you are concerned about dehydration, contact your health care provider.
-If your child has the stomach flu, call your school's attendance line to report this.

 Strep throat can start suddenly with fever, red sore throat and swollen glands.
 In some children and adults, headache, nausea, stomach ache, and vomiting may be more common.
 A fine raised rash could also occur.
-It is contagious, and students need to stay home for 24 hours after treatment has begun.
+It is contagious, and students need to stay home for 12 hours after treatment has begun and they are fever free for 24 hours without the use of fever reducing medications.
 Antibiotics are given to treat strep throat.

 The symptoms of head lice are: